FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_question.rst

 How to write Test cases
 -----------------------
+    After saving the question with the necessary details, you will be able to add the test cases.
+A drop down **Add Test case** will be available to add the test case in the Test Cases section.

     The following explains different methods to write test cases.

     * **Create Standard Test Case**